 will be allocated.

-The Active Inclusion at Work Fund will be launched in autumn
+It is hoped that the Active Inclusion at Work Fund will be

 If you are already approved to work with the AIWF participant

 groups you will be invited to apply via eTender Wales.